umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog with-a-Feed/index.md

 2. Select Post
 3. Give the post a name
 4. Fill out the content section with what you want the blog post to be about
-5. head to the Meta section
+5. Head to the Meta section
-6. in the date section you will select the publishing date for the post
+6. In the date section you will select the publishing date for the post
 7. The image here is a thumbnail for the post
-8. and finalize by writing a short description of the post and hit ***save** or ***save and publish***
+8. Finalize by writing a short description of the post and hit ***save** or ***save and publish***

 ## How to add more blog posts to the feed

 A blog usually consists of multiple posts, so this is how you add more blog posts after you have created the first blog post.

 1. Click the blog node
-2. now you should see a window showing the first post you made
+2. Now you should see a window showing the first post you made
 3. From here click ***Create Post***
 4. From there it is the same approach as explained above